 Step 10: why not go again?

-Regardless of how experienced you are and what role you fulfil, everyone learns something on every show they do.
-Academic and personal commitments permitting, of course, why not use these new-found skills on another production and help others who haven’t had the same experiences as you?
+Why not use these new-found skills on another production and help others who haven’t had the same experiences as you?
 Oxford drama is so successful primarily because so many people do multiple shows in their time here, and it is really beneficial for beginners to work alongside those who have done a number of shows already.